 Attackers could use a .zip file vulnerability in multiple antivirus software products to escape detection, Reston, Va.-based security firm iDefense Inc. warned Monday.

-"This vulnerability affects multiple antivirus vendors including McAfee, Computer Associates, Kaspersky, Sophos, Eset and RAV," the company said in an
+"This vulnerability affects multiple antivirus vendors including McAfee, Computer Associates, Kaspersky, Sophos, Eset and RAV," the company said in an advisory.
+"Remote exploitation of an exceptional condition error in multiple vendors' antivirus software allows attackers to bypass security protections by evading virus detection."

 The problem is in the parsing of .zip archive headers.
 According to iDefense: "The .zip file format stores information about compressed files in two locations -- a local header and a global header.
 The local header exists just before the compressed data of each file, and the global header exists at the end of the .zip archive.
 It is possible to modify the uncompressed size of archived files in both the local and global header without affecting functionality."